Dirty Tricks (scandal): History

 British Airways had traditionally been the flag carrier airline for the United Kingdom.
-Richard Branson started up Virgin Atlantic after being bumped from an American Airlines flight.
+Richard Branson started up Virgin Atlantic after being bumped from an American Airlines flight., and began competing directly with BA in its lucrative North American market.
 Virgin would use provocative marketing tactics to undermine BA in public view.
 Initially BA ignored Virgin, until 1990 when Virgin had used its planes to rescue British citizens during the Iraqi invasion of Kuwait and when Virgin started being awarded landing slots at London Heathrow Airport by BAA in direct competition with BA.

 During a meeting at Gatwick Airport in which BA's chairman Lord King told his chief executive "do something about Branson", BA asked its helpline team to take on a campaign to undercut three of their British rivals: Virgin, Dan Air and Air Europe.
 The team accessed passenger records stored on the British Airways Booking System (BABS) which was used by Virgin, and provided the information to the ticketing team.
 They would also call Virgin's baggage handling teams impersonating Virgin staff to try to gain insider information from them.
+This was an example of social engineering.
 The operation was carried out in secret behind locked doors.
 The information would be placed in a brown envelope and passed to high-ranking members of BA.
-When they found out Virgin flights were delayed, BA staff would approach Virgin passengers and get them to switch to BA.
+When they found out Virgin flights were delayed, BA staff would approach Virgin passengers and try to get them to switch to BA.
 BA staff also attempted to hack the rival agents' computers once flights had departed from gates.
 Once BA had the passenger information, they telephoned passengers to try to persuade them to switch their flight to BA by offering upgrades.
 Sometimes BA staff would call up Virgin's passengers and pretend to be from Virgin.
 The BA staff would lie that their Virgin flight was cancelled and suggest that they could fly BA instead.

 Branson became aware of the campaign after a tip-off from a BA insider.
 In January 1991, Virgin complained to the European Commission about BA's tactics, which it dubbed "dirty tricks".
 In response, BA created "Operation Barbara" releasing a dossier detailing alleged negative aspects of Virgin's business.
 Using the claims in that, newspapers started to print false negative stories about Virgin.
 An example was accusing Virgin of having financial troubles and that claiming that Virgin had once been declined fuel credit by Shell.
 Branson wrote to BA demanding it investigate, however BA's deputy chairman Sir Michael Angus and CEO Sir Colin Marshall denied that their executives would have acted in such a way.
 BA also hired private investigators to search through the rubbish bins of Virgin staff and journalists who had spoken to Branson.